lucky-duck/ld-starter-gatsby-storyblok/README.md

     Use the Gatsby CLI to create a new site, specifying the ld gatsby storyblok starter.

     ```shell
-    # create a new Gatsby site using the ld-gatsby-storyblok-starter
     gatsby new my-site-name https://github.com/lucky-duck/ld-starter-gatsby-storyblok
     ```